-In Scrum, the Product Owner is directly accountable to their stakeholders and typically reports to the person that is responsible for the product and controls the budget.
-This can include the CEO, a Product Manager, a Vice President, or others but ideally, this person will not have a strong impact on the PO’s day-to-day work and autonomy.
+In Scrum, the Product Owner is directly accountable to their stakeholders and typically reports to the person responsible for the product and controls the budget.
+This can include the CEO, a Product Manager, a Vice President, or others, but ideally, this person will not have a strong impact on the PO’s day-to-day work and autonomy.

 Because Scrum is simply a framework, the application of its principles will vary from organization to organization.
-Let’s take a look at some theory behind who the Product Owner reports to and then what it looks like in practice within small, medium, and large companies.
+Let’s look at some theory behind who the Product Owner reports to and what it looks like in practice within small, medium, and large companies.

 Who should manage the Product Owner?

-One of the most important aspects of Scrum is that it provides a framework for doing work better without giving prescriptive instructions on how to do so.
+One of the most important aspects of Scrum is that it provides a framework for doing work better without giving prescriptive instructions on doing so.